Written by Carcassbomb

 It’s a good sized album and well paced which is rare for something this sharp and stompy.
 The final track is a great way to cap it all off and brings out some of the catchiest riffs yet.
 Many albums feel tedious by the final track by Mental Cavity have a knack for keeping the momentum going strong.
 It encompasses so many abrasive styles and genres with such fluidity that it’s hard to turn it off once it starts up.

-Neuro Siege releases on December 6th, 2019 and will be on Vinyl, CD and Cassette (woo!) check out the Brilliant Emperor store for details on that pre-order and release pricing/availability.
-This one will appeal to both the old and the young, the metal and the hardcore – especially on cassette due to how mid/treble this album is, it was made for a sick boom box.
+Neuro Siege released on December 6th, 2019 and will be on Vinyl, CD and Cassette (woo!) check out the Brilliant Emperor store for details.
+This one will appeal to both the old and the young, the metal and the hardcore – especially on cassette due to how mid/treble this album is.
+It was made for a sick boom box.
 Dig in and be sure to let me know what you think about this hectic Aussie band.